RAVE: Residual Vector Embedding for CLIP-Guided Backlit Image Enhancement: Experiments

 \textbf{Interpretation of the residual vector} In RAVE, we build the residual vector $\mathbf{v}_{residual}$ following formula \ref{eq:12}.
 We noted that $\mathbf{v}_{residual}$ is a vector that points to a direction of moving from backlit images to well-lit images in the CLIP embedding space.
 Here we prove this by interpreting vector $\mathbf{v}_{residual}$ using the fact that CLIP has a common vector space for embeddings of images and text.

-We go through the vocabulary of CLIP text encoder and find those vocabulary tokens, which have the closest and farthest CLIP embeddings to the $\mathbf{v}_{residual}$ in the CLIP latent space in terms of cosine similarity.
+We go through the vocabulary of the CLIP text encoder and find those vocabulary tokens which have the closest and farthest CLIP embeddings to the $\mathbf{v}_{residual}$ in the CLIP latent space in terms of cosine similarity.
 More formally, we use the following metric:

 Here $e_{token}$ is embedding of vocabulary $token$, which is input to the CLIP text encoder $\Phi_{text}$.
 We sort vocabulary tokens using $sim$.
-Table \ref{tab:emb_sims} shows 7 vocabulary tokens which have highest and lowest cosine similarity to the $v_{residual}$ vectors obtained from paired dataset used for supervised training and from unpaired dataset used in unsupervised setting.
+Table \ref{tab:emb_sims} shows 7 vocabulary tokens which have highest and lowest cosine similarity to the $v_{residual}$ vectors obtained from the paired dataset and from the unpaired dataset.